AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The red dye was able to bind with PACl in the flocculator, allowing for successful flocculation.
 However, flocculation was inconsistent and the ability of the system to flocculate varied from day to day.

-#### Third Redesign: Use of Clear T-Junction
+#### Third Redesign: Use of Clear T-Junction Horizontally
 The system was tested with the new clear T-junction at different effluent flow rates to see if the PACl and red dye were mixing together effectively at the intersection.
-The clear T-junction made it possible to see that there was a clear layer of PACl settling on the bottom and not binding with the red dye (Figure 17).
+The clear T-junction made it possible to see that there was a clear layer of PACl settling on the bottom and not binding with the red dye (Figure 18).

 <img src = "Clear T-Junction Nonhomogeneous.jpg"  height = "300" width = "350">

-**Figure 17:** The introduction of PACl at the T-junction was seen to form a nonhomogeneous solution and the red dye and PACl were seen to not effectively bind together.
+**Figure 18:** The introduction of PACl at the T-junction was seen to form a nonhomogeneous solution and the red dye and PACl were seen to not effectively bind together.

 All tests were conducted at PACl flow rate of 0.0337 mL/s, which was the flow rate that previously allowed the system to flocculate.
-At the effluent rate of 0.69 mL/s, the PACl was seen to effectively bind with red dye as the formation of flocs were seen in the clear T-junction, but there were some flocs moving the opposite way of the fluid flow as seen in Figure 18, which may contribute a smaller flow rate of flocs entering the flocculator.
+At the effluent rate of 0.69 mL/s, the PACl was seen to effectively bind with red dye as the formation of flocs were seen in the clear T-junction, but there were some flocs moving the opposite way of the fluid flow as seen in Figure 19, which may contribute a smaller flow rate of flocs entering the flocculator.

 <img src = "Clear T-Junction 20 cm.gif"  height = "350" width = "200" >

-**Figure 18:** At the system effluent rate of 0.69 mL/s, the red dye and PACl were seen to bind together and form flocs, but some of the flocs were seen to resist against the fluid flow in the clear T-junction.
+**Figure 19:** At the system effluent rate of 0.69 mL/s, the red dye and PACl were seen to bind together and form flocs, but some of the flocs were seen to resist against the fluid flow in the clear T-junction.

 These observations of testing the clear T-junction demonstrated that the red dye and PACl solutions were not effectively binding together at the site where the solutions meet at all effluent flow rates for this concentration of PACl.
 As a result, introducing PACl into the system in this manner was ineffective and should be revised.